Variable types used in Shortcuts on iPhone or iPad

 For more information, see Add a special variable to an action.

 Manual variables allow you to hold a value that might change later (for example, the current time) and add information to an existing variable.
 For example, you could append the current date to content received as input in the workflow.

 Unlike Magic Variables and special variables, you add manual variables using an action: the Set Variable action or the Add to Variable action.
-Set Variable allows you to set a new variable for the first time or overwrite a previously stored variable.
-Add to Variable allows you to add multiple pieces of content to the same variable by appending to the variable each time the shortcut runs, storing the data as an ordered list.
+Set Variable allows you to set a new variable for the first time or to overwrite a previously stored variable.
+Add to Variable allows you to add multiple pieces of content to the same variable by appending them to the variable each time the shortcut runs, storing the data as an ordered list.

 Setting variables manually tends to lengthen shortcuts and make them harder to read.
 In most cases, manual variables are unnecessary — Magic Variables and special variables do much of the same work more concisely.
-For example, you can replicate most of the Add to Variable functionality by placing variables into a List action and retrieving the variables later.
+For example, you can replicate most of the Add to Variable functionality by placing Variables into a List action and retrieving the variables later.

 For more information, see Add a manual variable to an action.